 When your child returns to school, ensure they give a letter from you to their form tutor confirming the circumstances.

 What should I do if my child is late to school?

 We are keen to promote punctuality.
 A student arriving late may not only disrupt the continuity of his/her learning but also that of others.
-Parents, carers and students are responsible for ensuring that students are on the school site by 8.00am in time for registration at 8.05am every day.
-Students who are late for school but arrive before 8.23am must attend registration/assembly.
-Students who arrive on school site after 8.23am should sign in at reception.
+Parents and carers and students are responsible for ensuring that students are on the school site by 8.00am in time for registration at 8.05am every day.
+Students who are late for school but arrive before 8.25am must attend registration/assembly.
+Students who arrive on school site after 8.25am should sign in at Reception.
 Lateness normally results in a lunchtime detention.

 What is the School’s responsibility?

 The School has responsibility to support attendance; we take seriously any problem that may lead to non-attendance.
 We will contact parents and carers whose child is absent and for whom we have not already received notification from home.
 This will be done as soon as is practically possible.

 (See Appendix 1: Practice and Appendix 2: Roles).
 If absence from school is persistent then the school will need to take steps to address this issue.
 If the persistent absence is unauthorised, then this may lead to a referral for a Fixed Penalty Notice.

 What is the responsibility of Pupil Entitlement: Investigation?